Saints John and Paul School

-The Accelerated Learning Program for Students (ALPS) offers an academically and intellectually enriching program for our students.
-Students who are identified in middle school for this program may have the opportunity to participate in accelerated classes in: English Language Arts and Social Studies and/or Math.
+The Accelerated Learning Program for Students (ALPS) at Sts.
+John and Paul offers an academically and intellectually enriching program for our students.
+Students who are identified in middle school for this program have the opportunity to participate in accelerated classes in: English Language Arts and Social Studies and/or Math.

 Consideration for Middle School ALPS Classes

 Students whose recent IOWA reading achievement scores are at or above the 85th percentile and or their math scores are at or above the 85% will be identified and placed on a list for possible placement in the program.
 Student’s classroom test grades, teacher recommendation, and New York State Scores will also help to determine permanent placement in the program.
-Students are usually placed in September of the academic school year.
+Students are usually (5th grade an exception) placed in September of the academic school year.
 Students may be considered after the first and second quarter with teacher recommendation and educational test scores of 95% and above consistently.
 Seventh grade students in grade level math cannot move up into 7 ALPS after the first quarter.
-Students remain in the ALPS Program unless the student does not adhere to the minimum requirements.

 Minimum ALPS Requirement:

 For students to remain in ALPS classes they must maintain a minimum of an 80 average in their ALPS class(es).
-They must submit all work on time and complete.
-Failure to adhere to these requirements will cause SJP to place your child on probation for the following quarter.
+They must submit all work completed and on time.
+Failure to adhere to these requirements will place your child on probation for the following quarter.
 If grades do not improve the following quarter and your child does not receive an 80 or above in their ALPS class(es), they will be removed from the program.

 Student and Family Commitment:

-- Classwork and assignments will be of high quality and submitted on time.
+Classwork and assignments will be of a high quality, meet expectations and submitted on time.

-- Class participation will be active, appropriate and students will come prepared to class.
+Class participation will be active, appropriate and students will be prepared for class.

-- Minimum grade of "B-" (not lower than an 80%) will be maintained in each ALPS class.
+Minimum grade of "B-" (not lower than 80%) will be maintained in each ALPS class.

 Eighth Grade ALPS MATH Program:

 At SJP, the eighth grade has an advanced math class (Algebra CC) taught during the school day.
-To be successful in our accelerated eighth-grade program, the following is recommended for a successful academic year:
+To be successful in our accelerated eighth-grade program, the following is expected:

 · Must maintain an 80% or better on all tests in 7th grade ALPS.